 I love how it looks on our front door with the other fall decorations on the front porch.

 Would I try using faux pampas grass next time?
 Absolutely.
-In fact, I may puy some now for more fall decorating.
+In fact, I may buy some now for more fall decorating.

 I hope that it lasts until time for Halloween decorating.
 There is enough covered porch to protect it unless we get a torrential blowing rain storm.

-Please PIN this pampas grass wreath idea as one way to create this pretty outdoor decoration.
+Please PIN this pampas grass wreath idea as one way to create a pretty fall decoration.